faizyorg/modernize-apps-guides/03-mono-to-micro-part-1.md

 ## Access Inventory Table

-Navigate back to you PostgreSQL connection and refresh your `OCPUSER0XX` database.
+Navigate back to you Azure PostgreSQL Database in PGAdmin and refresh your `OCPUSER0XX` database.
 Now, expand `Tables` to see the newly created Inventory table.

 <kbd>![](images/AROLatestImages/inventorydb.jpg)</kbd>